Brian Molefe: Career

 Molefe was involved in political activism between 1985 and 1994, when he joined First National Bank.
 The same year he joined the Development Bank of Southern Africa.
-Between 1997 and 2003 he assumed a number of senior positions within the National Treasury, including work on intergovernmental relations and asset management.
+Between 1997 and 2003 he assumed a number of senior positions within the National Treasury most notably as a DDG (Deputy Director-General), including work on intergovernmental relations and asset management.

 During his tenure as the CEO of the Public Investment Corporation from 2003 to 2008, he oversaw a growth in assets under management from R300bn to R900bn.
 He introduced shareholder activism at the PIC and advocated for the transformation of the South African Corporate sector to be more inclusive and representative of indigenous South Africans who had suffered under the policy of apartheid.

 He has also held the position of Deputy Director General in the National Treasury responsible for Assets and Liabilities Management.
 In this position, he was responsible for, amongst others, the management of sovereign debt.
 He oversaw a fundamental restructuring of South Africa's domestic and foreign debt portfolio between 2000 and 2003.

 Molefe was appointed as the CEO of Transnet in February 2011, He oversaw the implementation of the market demand strategy which resulted in improved rail and port operations, which led to profitability during the 2013/2014 financial year.

 In 2015, he was appointed CEO of Eskom to address loadshedding.
 He managed to temporarily end loadshedding, which did not recur until 2018.
 However, these reductions in loadshedding are partly attributable to decreased demand, due to weakness in the economy; prior investment coming online; and increased financial support from the state.
 In November 2016, Molefe resigned as CEO of Eskom effective January 2017.

 On resigning, Molefe became further embroiled in controversy when he was illegally awarded a large pension fund payout by the Eskom pension fund.
 The Gauteng North High Court ordered Molefe to repay an amount of R10.3m, which he was not entitled to as per a retirement agreement.
 He unsuccessfully appealed this ruling to the Constitutional Court.
 The Eskom Pension Fund launched a court application in which it sought to have the R10.3m judgment enforced.

 In January 2017 Molefe was sworn in as a member of Parliament, but he resigned, effective, by 14 May 2017.
 He left to return to the role of CEO at Eskom, but Lynne Brown, the Public Enterprises Minister, rescinded the reappointment.

-In 2017 Molefe was briefly and controversially appointed as a Colonel in the South African Army Reserves.